 One significant limitation here is that, regardless of the chosen algorithm, Instagram / Paid will never receive any credit for the conversion.

-SegmentStream ML post-click attribution
+SegmentStream Visit Scoring attribution

-As mentioned earlier, SegmentStream, like other tools, cannot seamlessly join multiple visitor journeys into a single, unified cross-device journey
+SegmentStream, like other tools, cannot seamlessly join multiple visitor journeys into a single, unified cross-device journey.
+However, we apply a unique approach.

 To help you visualize this process, let’s take a look at diagram: